Words from Tsuyoshi Wada that resonated with me, a rugby player and The Hawks fan. [Interview with Koji Shimokawa, Tokyo Suntory Sungoliath player]

 Basically, the player number 10, the standoff (SO) player, is responsible for this.
 The standoff is responsible for deciding on signing plays and setting up the development of the game, always looking around, knowing the space to attack, and giving instructions.
 If you are watching rugby for the first time, it may be easier to understand if you pay attention to the movements of the No. 10, who shakes his head, moves his eyes, and communicates with his teammates.

-The reason I read Wada's book was because I wanted to know why he had been able to have such a long career.
-I was influenced by the words in his book: "The fact that I'm not better than others is what makes me better."
-I believe that it was because Wada had this in mind even while in college that he was able to carve out his own path to becoming a professional, and continue to work hard and pay attention to the small details, allowing him to have such a long career.
+I started reading Mr. Wada's book because I wanted to know why he was able to have such a long and successful career.
+I was particularly influenced by the quote in his book, "My strength lies in the fact that I'm not better than others."
+I believe that because Mr. Wada thought this way even in college, he was able to forge his own path to becoming a professional athlete, and that his attention to detail and continued efforts allowed him to have such a long and successful career.

-I can relate to myself, as there are many foreign players in the flanker position, and there was a time when I struggled with the lack of physical ability, but after becoming a professional and encountering this book, I was reminded of something important, and I once again came to respect the players.
-I then decided to "stop aiming to be a player with an unbridgeable gap, and instead do what only I can do now."
+When I relate to the flanker position, there are many foreign players, and there was a time when I struggled with the difference in physical ability.
+But after turning pro and encountering this book, I realized something important, and the player has become even more respectable to me.
+And I decided to stop aiming to be a player with an insurmountable gap, and instead do what only I can do right now.

-Because I don't have overwhelming physical strength or speed, my strength is the hard work I do when I don't have the ball.
-I value the awareness of working hard on the small details that anyone can do.
-Although we play different sports, Wada-san has made me think, "I want to be a player like him."
+Since I don't have overwhelming physical strength or speed, my strength lies in my hard work when I don't have the ball.
+I value the mindset of working hard on the really small details, the things anyone can do.
+Wada-san, although we play different sports, is someone who made me think, "I want to be a player like him."

---Are there any other baseball players that you have a special attachment to?
+— Are there any other baseball players you have a particular fondness for?

-Speaking of active players, I had the opportunity to speak with Hokkaido Nippon-Ham player Kotaro Kiyomiya Kiyomiya when he accompanied my father, Katsuyuki Kiyomiya, to the Waseda University Rugby Club Alumni General Meeting, and I was touched that he remembered my name.
+Speaking of active players, I had the opportunity to speak with Kotaro Kiyomiya Kiyomiya of Hokkaido Nippon-Ham Fighters when he accompanied his father, Katsuyuki Kiyomiya, to the Waseda University Rugby Club Alumni Association meeting, and I was thrilled that he remembered my name.

-Also, actually, Fukuoka Softbank 's Ryuta Hirose is my second cousin.
-He lived in Tokyo and I lived in Fukuoka until high school, but now we're based in opposite places, so we've never really talked...
-In college baseball, there's the Waseda-Keio game.
-When my alma mater, Waseda, played against Keio, I had a mixture of feelings of wanting Waseda to win and wanting Hirose to do well (laughs).
+Actually, Fukuoka Softbank 's Ryuta Hirose is my second cousin.
+Until high school, he was in Tokyo and I was in Fukuoka, and now our bases are on the other side, so we've never spoken directly...
+There's the Waseda-Keio game in college baseball, right?
+When my alma mater Waseda played against Keio, I had mixed feelings of wanting Waseda to win and wanting Hirose to do well (laughs).
 As a The Hawks fan, I'm very happy that he joined The Hawks.

 --This is a hypothetical question, but if you had become a baseball player while still having the physical condition you have now, what kind of player do you think you would have been?

-Shimokawa: I think I would have become catcher, taking advantage of my strong physique as a rugby player.
-I wouldn't have lost in blocking (laughs).
+I think he would have become catcher, taking advantage of his strong physique as a rugby player.
+He would have been unbeatable at blocking (laughs).

 --Naturally, you have a strong arm, so I think you could have become a good catcher (laughs).